SaidAlvarado/Udacity-DeepRL-Project_1_Navigation/README.md

 ## Introduction

-This Repository contains my solution for the first project of the Deep Reinforcement Learning from Udacity.
-In this exercise an RL-agent is dropped in a large square environment where it must collect yellow bananas scattered around the world while avoiding the blue ones.
+This repository contains my solution for the first project of the Deep Reinforcement Learning Nanodegree from Udacity.
+In this exercise an RL-agent is dropped into a large square environment where it must collect yellow bananas scattered around the world while avoiding the blue ones.
 The environment was made with Unity's ML-Agents framework.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/11748427/80967527-cc864e00-8e16-11ea-8467-df71ffbbeb5b.gif" alt="Trained Agent"/>